Skip to content

 Acacia Collective2 April 20264 min read

-It's common for strata and community titled groups to have blanket "no pets" rules — but that approach doesn't hold up under scrutiny.
+It's common for strata and community titled groups to have blanket "no pets" rules, but that approach doesn't hold up under scrutiny.
 South Australian law requires that each pet application be assessed individually on its merits.

-What the Law Says
+What the law says

 Strata Titles Act

 The model Articles under the Strata Titles Act allow for pet consent.
 The Management Committee (if one exists) can make this decision with as little as 3 days' notice of a meeting.
 If there's no committee, a general meeting of owners needs to be called.
-Either way, each application must be considered on its own merits — the Courts have been clear on this.
+Either way, each application must be considered on its own merits and the Courts have been clear on this.

 Community Titles Act

 The Community Titles Act doesn't specifically address pets.
-Many groups cover it in their by-laws, but if the by-laws are silent, pets don't require approval — they're simply subject to local council by-laws.
+Many groups cover it in their by-laws, but if the by-laws are silent, pets don't require approval, they're simply subject to local council by-laws.
 Where approval is required, the same principle applies: consider each case on its merits.

-Assistance Animals
+Assistance animals

 Under both Acts, animals for people with disabilities cannot be prohibited.
 This is non-negotiable.